 The following is a profile of the ANZSCO structure with hierarchy descriptions and examples.
-The complete listing of the major, sub-major, minor and unit groups and occupations follows later in this chapter.
+The complete listing of the major, sub-major, minor and unit groups and occupations can be found under the Browse Classification section.

 Each major group comprises a different number of sub-major, minor and unit groups and occupations.
 The following table illustrates the distribution of these categories between the major groups.

 |6 Sales Workers||3||5||19||37|

 One, two, three, four and six-digit codes are assigned to the major, sub-major, minor and unit groups, and occupations respectively.